naninovel/docs/docs/guide/characters.md

 In case you wish to apply an animation or other dynamic behaviour to the layered character, enable `Animated` property found on `Layered Character Behaviour` component.
 When the property is enabled, the layers will be rendered each frame (instead once per appearance change).

-To set up lip sync feature for layered characters, use `On Started Speaking` and `On Finished Speaking` Unity events of `Layered Character Behaviour` component.
-When the character becomes or ceases to be the author of any printed message (or rather when the message is fully revealed), the events will be invoked allowing you to trigger any custom logic, like starting or stopping mouth animation of the controlled character.

 ## Generic Characters

 Generic character is the most flexible character actor implementation.
 It's based on a prefab with a `Generic Character Behaviour` component attached to the root object.
 Appearance changes and all the other character parameters are routed as [Unity events](https://docs.unity3d.com/Manual/UnityEvents.html) allowing to implement the behavior of the underlying object in any way you wish.